 If there was one decade I was looking forward to writing about it was this one.
 I’m sorry I missed it last week but I wanted to do it justice and just didn’t have the time.
 The decade that Morocco entered the minds of most Americans was the 1940’s.
 It’s surprising to be me when I meet older Americans that they know exactly where Morocco is and can tell me things about it.
-If I meet someone between oh say 15 and 50 they have a VERY limited concept of the country.
+If I meet someone between oh say fifteen and fifty they have a VERY limited concept of the country.
 Of course this isn’t everyone but a generalization.
 To most Americans Morocco = the infamous movie Casablanca set in the 1940’s in a fictional Moroccan cafe.

 Now for a bit of history through this decade.

 During the 1940’s Morocco was under control of France and from 1940-1944 the Vichy government aligned with Nazi Germany.
 King Mohamed V (seen above) remained the ceremonial head of state and did whatever he could in his power to protect all of the citizens of Morocco.
 At this time Morocco had more Jewish citizens than any other Muslim majority country, totaling over 300,000.
 The Vichy/Nazis government had demanded from the sultan a list of all of the Jews in the country and his response was, “We have no Jews in Morocco, only Moroccan citizens.”

 When French authorities ordered a census of all Jewish-owned property in the country, the Jewish leadership feared this was the precursor to a general confiscation.
 Secretly, the sultan arranged for a group of prominent Jews to sneak into the palace, hidden in a covered wagon so he could meet them away from the prying eyes of the French.
 According to one of those present, he promised the Jews that he would protect them and assured them that the census was not the first step in a plan to seize their goods and property.
 (After the Anglo-American invasion of Morocco, the sultan arranged for the destruction of the census documents.)